 The primary focus of rehab programs for jumper’s knee is tendon loading exercises.
 These exercises require high muscle activation of your quadriceps.
-This makes sense because your patellar tendon is continuous with your quad muscle.
 But there is much more to rehab than simply strengthening your quads.
 The final component of your rehab is jump training.
 This article describes how to improve your jump and landing mechanics in order to decrease stress on your knee.

 The Importance of Your Hips in Jumping Sports

 A 2016 study out of Brazil looked at 14 volleyball, basketball, and handball athletes with jumper’s knee.
 Athletes with painful knees had 27% less hip extension strength than athletes without pain.
 From our experience, athletes with jumper’s knee have very strong quads because of all the jumping they do.
 However, these same athletes are not as strong in their glutes.